ekiefl/pooltool/README.md

 EOF
 ```

-The next time you activate your conda environment (`conda activate pooltool`), `run_pooltool` is now a binary
-that can be run anywhere in your filesystem whenever you are in the `pooltool` conda environment.
+The next time you activate your conda environment (`conda activate pooltool`), `run_pooltool` (or `run_pooltool.bat` if you're on Windows) is now a binary that can be run anywhere in your filesystem whenever you are in the `pooltool` conda environment.
 Test it out:

 ```
 conda activate pooltool